WatchmanGu/BUSCO_phylogenomics/phylogenomics/readme.md

 You will also find here a Dockerfile to build a container that contains BUSCO and other tools needed for this analysis.

 - `Dockerfile`: build a Docker container able to run the script. (see https://www.docker.com/what-docker) (BUSCO is included if you need it.
 But not required to run the phylogenomics script.
 Use python3, not python, within the docker to run BUSCO)
-- `run.sh`: the main script to proceed to the analysis.
+- `run.sh`: the main script to proceed to the phylogenomics analysis.
 The final output is final.nwk
 - `extract_buscos_phylo.py`: the main script to identify and extract BUSCO sequences
 - `fetch_best_sequence.py`: an additional script required by the previous one
 - `superalignment.py`: it fuses all single gene alignement together